Dealing with Dangerous Dogs

 Now that you have read through the advice above, you might want to put it into practice.
 Our Noise Complaint Letter Builder lets you generate a formal noise complaint letter ready to send.
 Takes 2 minutes.
 Try it now →

-Ask a Question or Comment
+Ask Problem Neighbours a Question

 How can I stop a neighbours dog from smashing through my fence to attack

-This bill dog chased my kids this morning as they were about to get out of the entrance, they ran the other way and the dog came round to mee them, they ran in different directions away from their route, in terror.
-This is not the first time but today was the scariest.
 The dod was roaming around on its own and they let it knowing that it has the tendency to attack people especially children who won't know what to do.
 It has come to me before even when the owner was there and didn't stop it

 Hi, I’m a support worker.
 The person whom I support has a neighbour with a very large Rottweiler dog.
 Every time I pass it, it gets really aggressive, growls and shows its teeth.
 The owner has it in a lead but has to constantly restrain it from attacking me.
 Any advice please?